-The UCF Department of Emergency Management, the UCF Police Department, and UCF Communications determine which notification systems will be used during an emergency.
+UCF Department of Emergency Management, Daytona State College, the UCF Police Department, and UCF Communications determine which notification systems will be used during an emergency.
 These entities work together to provide timely and accurate information to the university community and ensure that individuals are aware of the situation and that they know the steps to take to safeguard their own personal safety and that of those in the community.
 The UCF Department of Emergency Management, the UCF Police Department, and UCF Communications together will determine how much information is appropriate to disseminate at different points of time.

 UCF will immediately activate the notification system upon confirmation of a significant emergency or dangerous situation involving an immediate threat to health and safety so that individuals may take reasonable precautions for safety, unless the notification at that time will compromise efforts to contain the emergency.
 Depending on the scale and type of emergency, one or more of the notification systems will be used for emergency notification.
 Only authorized personnel can operate, activate, or deactivate the UCF ALERT system.
+Each individual who has the authority to activate or de-activate the UCF ALERT system.
 Each individual who has the authority to activate the UCF ALERT system has the responsibility of ensuring that it is activated primarily for life safety situations and is not used for routine notifications.
 Depending on the scale and type of emergency, some or all systems will be used for emergency notifications.
 The deactivation of the UCF ALERT system will be done in stages, depending on the scale and type of emergency.
 A large-scale emergency will require that some UCF Alert systems remain active until the entire UCF community is aware of its current status.
 For example: the UCF.edu Emergency Home Page may be used to provide information to faculty and staff members and students after the campus has been deemed safe by the appropriate authority.